alco/benchfella/README.md

      This will make the custom tasks available to `mix` regardless of where it is invoked, just like the builtin tasks are.

-     **Caveat**: the archive may keep up with the development on the master branch.
+     **Caveat**: the archive may not always keep up with the development on the master branch.

   2. Add `benchfella` as a dependency to your project: